top of page

 5. Work With the School

 Teachers can be wonderful allies.
 A quiet check-in, a buddy system, or a calm drop-off plan can make a big difference.
+Collaborating with educators can create a supportive environment for your child.

 When to Seek Extra Support